 In a study conducted in Japan, the reaction of people from 23 communities to green tea was observed.
 The participants included “a total of 17,413 persons (6,727 men and 10,686 women; 49 percent of the original study population) who were 40 to 65 years of age; had no history of type 2 diabetes, cardiovascular disease, or cancer at the baseline lifestyle survey; and completed the 5-year follow-up questionnaire,” according to the study.

 The researchers found that people who drank green tea had better protection against the risk of developing diabetes even after adjusting the data for sex, age, body mass index, and several other risk factors.
-A few other studies have shown green tea to reduce blood sugar levels and improve insulin sensitivity.
+A few other studies have shown it to reduce blood sugar levels and improve insulin sensitivity.

 3. Good for the heart